 If we’ve missed any exciting new places off this list, please get in touch in the comments section.
 In case you missed it – check out what OPENED IN MAY.

 When?
 June 9, 2014

 What is it?
-An all day eatery serving breakfast and lunch, hoping to open up for nights in the next 2 weeks focusing on craft beers, local wines,cocktails and a small but morish menu and offering the area as unique space for the night owls.
+An all day eatery serving breakfast, lunch and tapas every night focusing on craft beers, local wines,cocktails and a small but morish menu and offering the area as unique space for the night owls.

 Who’s behind it?
-Owner Vince Tesoriero and Kelly Attree (Ex Hobba).
-They joined forces last year October and had a vision to bring something different to the area.
+Owner Vince Tesoriero had a vision to bring something different to the area.

 Size?
 Previously an old Glass Factory (hence the name) the space presented a special blank canvas consisting of bare brick walls for them to design.